-This document will be reviewed at least annually .
+This document will be reviewed at least annually.
 Any revisions to this document may be made only with the approval of the Board.

-The Board of Administration recognizes that a stable, well-articulated investment policy is crucial to the long-term success of the Plan.
+The Board of Administration-recognizes that a stable, well-articulated investment policy is crucial to the long-term success of the Plan.
 As such, the Board members have developed this Investment Policy Statement with the following goals in mind:

-- To clearly and explicitly establish the objectives and constraints that govern the investment of the Plan's assets, - To establish a long-term target asset allocation with a high likelihood of meeting the Plan's objectives given the explicit constraints, and - To protect the financial health of the Plan through the implementation of this stable long-term investment policy.
+- To clearly and explicitly establish the objectives and constraints that govern the investment of the Plan's assets, - To establish a long-term target asset allocation with a high likelihood of meeting the Plan's objectives given the explicit constraints, and - To protect the financial health of the Plan through the implementation of this stable long-term investment policy, so that the Plan is able to timely pay retirement benefits owed to its members and beneficiaries when due.